Skip to content

 S3 Bucket Request Metrics#

-S3 does not have ingress, egress or request metrics turned on by default, leaving many users unsure of what their costs will be until they receive their Monthly AWS Bill.
+S3 does not have ingress, egress, or request metrics turned on by default, leaving many users unsure of what their costs will be until they receive their monthly AWS bill.
 That being said, it's relatively easy to enable these metrics.

-Below is an example of how to enable these metrics for a S3 Bucket via the AWS CLI.
+Below is an example of how to enable these metrics for a S3 bucket via the AWS CLI.
 Just be sure to replace YOUR_BUCKET_NAME with your actual bucket name and YOUR_BUCKET_REGION with the appropriate bucket region.

 aws s3api put-bucket-metrics-configuration